iotexproject/product-changelog/depinscan/README.md

 # DePINscan Changelog

 ## 2024-01-05
-- Add ioPay integration new page
+- Updated mobile homepage to ioPay

 ## 2023-12-29
 - Support for editing project data by a team